Siwelele F.C.

 In September 2025, following a poor start to the season, chairperson Calvin Le John fired CEO Stan Matthews and assistant coach Andre Arendse, citing daily threats on their lives and their families lives.

+Under Lehlohonolo Seema the club stabilised in its first season in the Premiership.

+Seema was dismissed by Siwelele following a slow start to the 2026–27 season.